 In my opinion, there is not one without the other.
 To study science is to study the human condition.
 Clinical research allows us to further explore the hows and whys of the human condition in numerous facets, learn what works, what does not work, and further innovation.

 What is the most important issue to you regarding the future of scientific research?

-If you could initiate clinical research into one thing what would it be?
+If you could initiate clinical research into one thing, what would it be and why?